GSA/open-gsa-redesign/_apidocs/dap.md

 - `id`: The primary key of the data point
 - `report_name`: The name of the data point's report
 - `report_agency`: The name of the data point's agency
-- `date_time`: The data/time the data in the data point corresponds to
+- `date`: The data/time the data in the data point corresponds to
-- `data`: The data associated with the data point.
-This may contain child properties such as visits, browser, screen size, and so on, depending on the report
+- `visits`: The requested visit data for the data point.
+This is shown as an example of possible data fields that will be included as siblings to the required properties above.
+Properties such as visits, browser, screen size, and so on, can be included depending on the report.

 ## Querying reports